What this SEO checklist covers

 4. Use SEO tools

 Use tools for tracking ranks, keyword research, and viewing link profiles.
 Morningscore is an all-in-one tool that shows your strengths and weaknesses.
 It identifies problems and gives you guides to solve them.
-You can also explore top SEO tools for 2026 to see how different platforms compare in their technical analysis and user support.
+You can even automate large parts of your SEO work by using Morningscore’s automation tools (for Wordpress and Shopify), and get help to understand and analyze your numbers with our MCP.

 With hundreds of tools available, it can be hard to choose.
-Read our review of the best SEO tools here.
+Read our honest and personal review of the best SEO tools here.

 5. Google Analytics

-Google Analytics 4 (GA4) gives you insight into traffic and user behavior.
+Google Analytics 4 (GA4) gives you insight into traffic and user behavior on your site.
 Use it to track sources and conversions to see what drives value.
 Understanding how users interact with your pages helps you optimize your strategy.

 Here’s how to create an account in Google Analytics (GA4).